prius2055/image-sequencer/CONTRIBUTING.md

 ### Progress reporting

-The default "loading spinner" can be optionally overriden with a custom progress object to draw progress on the CLI, following is a basic module format for the same:
+The default "loading spinner" can be optionally overridden with a custom progress object to draw progress on the CLI, following is a basic module format for the same:

 ```js
 module.exports = function ModuleName(options,UI) {